-Under the shared leadership of Dean Robert Cutietta, the USC Kaufman School of Dance and USC Thornton School of Music are fostering a seamless partnership between dance and music.
+Under the shared leadership of former dean Robert Cutietta, the USC Kaufman School of Dance and USC Thornton School of Music fostered a seamless partnership between dance and music.
 This partnership produced “Choreographers and Composers,” a performance featuring the works of student composers and student dancers and choreographers.

 The USC Libraries and the USC Glorya Kaufman School of Dance are collaborating to build and preserve the Dance Heritage Video Archive (DHVA).
 Established with generous support from the Andrew W. Mellon Foundation, the DHVA is a digital collection of culturally significant film and video recordings that document global and U.S. dance traditions, creative work by outstanding choreographers and performers, and performances that helped to advance the art form.

 The mission of A.I.M by Kyle Abraham is to create a body of dance-based work that is galvanized by Black culture and history.
 The work, informed by and made in conjunction with artists across a range of disciplines, entwines a sensual and provocative vocabulary with a strong emphasis on music, text, video, and visual art.
 While grounded in choreographer Kyle Abraham’s artistic vision, A.I.M draws inspiration from a multitude of sources and movement styles.
 A.I.M will host its annual winter intensive at the Glorya Kaufman International Dance Center every December.
 USC Kaufman BFA students will also have the opportunity to study and perform the work of Kyle Abraham, who joined the faculty of USC Kaufman as its Claude and Alfred Mann Endowed Professor of Dance.